geshu18/app/Telemetry-Processors---Sampling-and-Quick-Pulse.md

 services.AddApplicationInsightsTelemetry(Configuration, aiOptions);
 ```

-Sampling can be enabled using extension methods of telemetry processor chain builder as described below:
+Sampling can be manually enabled using extension methods of ```TelemetryProcessorChainBuilder``` as described below:

 ``` c#
 var builder = telemetryConfiguration.TelemetryProcessorChainBuilder;